 Each of these decanters was made entirely by hand—blown, cut and engraved—and is signed and numbered on the base.

 Since 1993, we have offered a range of antique English and Irish wine decanters from the 18th and 19th centuries.
 As a direct result of this tradition, beautiful and rare decanters now grace the tables of many of our customers and their friends, enhancing their enjoyment of fine food and wine.

-Please call us at (415) 319-9000 to inquire about our current selection of original antique decanters, each which represents one of the classic styles of the 18th or 19th centuries.
+Please call us at (415) 319-9000 or contact us if you would like to be signed up to receive the offer.
 All of our decanters are accompanied by a letter of authentication signed by Andrew Burne, one of England’s foremost experts on early English and Irish glass.